Trevor Ariza: Los Angeles Lakers (2007–2009)

 In November 2007, Ariza was traded to the Los Angeles Lakers in exchange for Brian Cook and Maurice Evans.
 He fractured a bone in his right foot in January 2008, but made his return in Game 2 of the Western Conference Finals against the San Antonio Spurs in late May, scoring a basket within his first minute of play.
 The Lakers went on to defeat the Spurs in 5 games and advance to the 2008 NBA Finals, but lost to the Boston Celtics in 6 games.

 In the 2008–09 season, he played in all 82 games, starting 20.
 Ariza was ejected during a game against Portland on March 9, 2009, following a flagrant foul on Rudy Fernández.
-On March 15, 2009 versus the Dallas Mavericks, Ariza scored a career-high 26 points along with 3 steals, 3 rebounds, and 2 assists.
+On March 15, 2009, versus the Dallas Mavericks, Ariza scored a career-high 26 points along with 3 steals, 3 rebounds, and 2 assists.
 After becoming a starter, he began to show more ability on defense.

 In the playoffs, Ariza scored a playoff career-high 21 points in Game 1 of the first round against Utah Jazz.
 In the Western Conference Finals against the Denver Nuggets, Ariza stole an inbound pass from Chauncey Billups in Game 1 to help Lakers beat the Nuggets.
-In Game 3, the Lakers led by two points with 37.1 seconds remaining when Ariza stole Kenyon Martin's pass to Carmelo Anthony near midcourt to help Lakers take a 2–1 lead.
-The Lakers eventually won the series 4–2, sending them to the NBA Finals against the Orlando Magic.
+In Game 3, the Lakers led by two points with 37.1 seconds remaining when Ariza stole Kenyon Martin's pass to Carmelo Anthony near midcourt to help the Lakers take a 2–1 lead.
+The Lakers won the series 4–2, sending them to the NBA Finals against the Orlando Magic.
 In Game 4 of the Finals, Ariza, who was 0-for-6 in the first half, scored 13 in the third quarter to help the Lakers win in overtime and finished the game with nine rebounds and three 3-pointers.
 The Lakers went on to win their 15th NBA title in five games, 4–1.
-Ariza averaged a career-high 11.3 points and 4.2 rebounds and shot 50% from three-point range in the playoffs.
+Ariza averaged 11.3 points and 4.2 rebounds and shot 50% from three-point range in the playoffs.